awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-ad-avail-duration.md

 # DASH Ad Avail Duration<a name="dash-ad-avail-duration"></a>

-During playback, when AWS Elemental MediaTailor encounters a period that is marked for ad replacement, it replaces some or all of the period with ads\.
-MediaTailor starts ad replacement at the beginning of the period and includes ads as follows:
+During playback, when AWS Elemental MediaTailor encounters an ad avail, it replaces some or all of the avail with ads\.
+MediaTailor starts ad replacement at the beginning of the ad avail and includes ads as follows:
-+ If the period specifies a duration for the event, AWS Elemental MediaTailor includes as many ads as it can into the duration without going over\.
++ If the ad avail specifies a duration, MediaTailor includes as many ads as it can fit inside the duration boundary, without overwriting content that follows\.
-+ If no duration is provided, MediaTailor includes ads until it reaches an end\-of\-period indicator\.
-MediaTailor doesn't play ads past the end of the period and, when it encounters a period end, truncates the ad instead of going over\.
++ If no duration is provided, MediaTailor includes ads until it reaches the end of the ad avail\.
+For multi\-period manifests, this is the end of the period\.
+For single\-period manifests, this is the end of the event\.
+MediaTailor doesn't play ads past the end of the ad avail and, when it encounters the end, truncates the current ad instead of overwriting the content that follows\.

-**How AWS Elemental MediaTailor looks for the period duration**
+**How AWS Elemental MediaTailor looks for the ad avail duration**
 AWS Elemental MediaTailor searches for a duration setting in the following order:

 1. `Event` `duration`